The Bylaws of the Missouri Council of the Blind are available for download from the following link.

 Section 1.
 Term of Office:

-Each officer, director, and the public relations chair shall be elected to serve a two-year term and shall not be elected to the same office for more than two consecutive terms (not including unexpired terms).
+Each officer, director, and the public relations chair shall be elected to serve a two-year term or until their successors are elected and shall not be elected to the same office for more than two consecutive terms (not including unexpired terms).

 Section 2.
 Time of Election: